callumr1/LightBikeGame/README.md

 7. As a user, I would like a clean and easy to use menu, so I am not confused as to how to use the application.
 Estimate: 1 day.
 Priority: High.
 8. As a user, I would like to be shown the controls for the game, so I can easily play the game.
 Estimate: 1 day.
 Priority: Low
 9. As a user, I would like the to be shown a game over screen, so that I know when the game is over.
 Estiate: 1 day.
 Priority: Low
+10. As a user, I would like my name and score to be displayed when the game ends, so I know how much I scored.
+Estimate 1 day: Priority: Medium.

 Spike User Stories
 1. As a user, I want to be be able to connect to a server that maintains the game state and user information, to allow me to easily play the game.
 Priority: High